Manav54321/DL_04_what_is_Perceptron/README.md

-# Hello, this is day_04 of Deep Learning journey, and this contains what is Perceptron?
+# Hello, this is day_04 of the Deep Learning journey, containing what is Perceptron?
-# A Perceptron is nothing but Linear Classifier(A line, A plane or it can be A hyperplane)
+# A Perceptron is nothing but Linear Classifier(A-line, A plane or it can be A hyperplane)
 # A binary classifier (0, 1)
-# is it highly inspired from human nervous system
+# Is it highly inspired by a human nervous system